Zumoh/Zumoh/README.md

 ## Objective

 With a passion for cybersecurity developed through diverse educational paths and hands-on experiences, my aim is to showcase practical projects that highlight my robust skills in threat detection and response.
-My journey has led me to seek a transition into the cybersecurity field, specifically targeting a role in a Security Operations Domain.
+My journey led me to seek a transition into the cybersecurity field, specifically targeting a role in a Security Operations Domain.

 <h2> 📄 Certifications</h2>